haiphucnguyen/mycollab2/mycollab-app-community/src/main/txt/README.md

 * User is able to select the notifiers when he creates the new bug
 * Display number of items in the search panel
 * Support tooltip for project message widget
+* Optimize SQL query and there are some processes are 2x faster !!!

 **Bug Fixes**